How much does training cost?

 How long will the W2CW™ training take?

 The course is a total of 24 weeks.
-You will be taking classes for 14 weeks.
-During weeks 15–19 you will study for and take the Comp TIA Security+ exam.
-Weeks 20–24 accommodate your internship and job placement.
+During weeks 15-19 you will study for and take the Comp TIA Security+ exam, Certified Expert Incident Responder (CEIR) Exam and the Certified Expert Privacy Professional (CEPP) Exam.
+During weeks 20-24 the student will finish with a capstone project

 What types of jobs will I be qualified for after graduation from W2CW™?